 - grooming requirements (long compared to short hair);

-- other breed characteristics, eg Siamese are highly vocal;
+- other breed characteristics for example, Siamese are highly vocal

-- known breed problems (eg breed associated genetic disorders that may develop later in life) - ensure parents have been tested for such disorders where possible;
+- known breed problems (breed associated genetic disorders that may develop later in life) — ensure parents have been tested for such disorders where possible

-- degree of human socialisation (eg. wild born kittens generally do not make good pets);
+- degree of human socialisation (wild born kittens generally do not make good pets)

 Good cat welfare depends on owner and handler competency.
 Owners need to understand and provide appropriate care, handling and management requirements of their cat.
 Expert advice is readily available from veterinarians, cat organisations and councils (refer to Appendix 1).
 A list of further reading on cats is included in this code (see Section 19).